LIGO events Near Celestial Events with an Earth Tide

 In any case, this observation is interesting.

 I checked for these coincidences simply because LIGO was designed to detect any disturbance in Earth's crust from a theoretical gravitational wave.
-The Moon is known to disturb Earth's crust and oceans.
+The Moon and Sun are known to disturb Earth's crust and oceans, called an earth tide.
+These earth tides would be a significant disturbance, probably more than a gravitational wave; their effect probably spans more than a day.

 I honestly don't know for certain whether this is an appropriate criteria.
 I leave it to the reader to decide whether this coincidence is significant.